 Research is important

-You're probably used to being taught everything for the exams at college, but at uni you will be expected to do some of your own learning.
+At college, you tend to get taught everything you need for exams, but at uni, you will be expected to do some of your own learning.
 Yes, that involves taking advantage of the library to find all the information you need to write up your essay.
 If you're ever struggling, don't be afraid to ask your course mates for help, or even your lecturers: they were a student once!

 Sleep is your best friend